mwchben/dsa-js/readme.md

 An `algorithm` for a particular task can be defined as “a finite sequence of instructions, each of which has a clear meaning and can be performed with a finite amount of effort in a finite length of time”

+nb: In order for JavaScript to compare two different data types (for example, numbers and strings), it must convert one type to another vy using =.
+This is known as `Type Coercion`.
+Strict equality (===) is the counterpart to the equality operator (==).
+However, unlike the equality operator, which attempts to convert both values being compared to a common type, the strict equality operator does not perform a type conversion.

 ---
+### Queue

+In Computer Science a queue is an abstract Data Structure where items are kept in order.
+New items can be added at the back of the queue and old items are taken off from the front of the queue.

 ### Arrays

 In computer science, the obvious way to store an ordered collection of items is as an array where array items are typically stored in a sequence of computer memory locations.